BWS 314

 • Generational wealth building: We provide community development support through homeownership, business development, estate planning and asset management.

-• Black Business Fundraiser & Networking Events: Supporting local entrepreneurs and fostering economic development.
+• Black Business Fundraiser & Networking Events

-• Health & Community Resource Fair: Connecting residents with vital services and health information.
+• Health & Community Resource Fair

 Support our mission by becoming a supporter, donor or sponsor and celebrate our progress with us!